SegoleneMartin/PADDLE/README.md

 ##  Introduction
 This repo contains the code for our NeurIPS 2022 paper "Towards Practical Few-shot Query Sets:
-Transductive Minimum Description Length Inference", available at INSERT LINK.
+Transductive Minimum Description Length Inference", available at https://arxiv.org/abs/2210.14545.

 It includes our two main contributions: